Sizwe780/azora-os/codex/academic/ACADMIC_RESEARCH_FRAMEWORK.md

 3. **Zero-Trust Security:** How can zero-trust principles be applied to AI systems to ensure security and privacy?
 4. **Human-AI Collaboration:** How can AI systems be designed to augment human capabilities rather than replace them?

-### Research Contributions
+### Enterprise Learning Contributions
 - **Constitutional AI Framework:** A novel approach to AI governance inspired by constitutional principles
 - **Biological Architecture Patterns:** Research into self-healing and adaptive AI systems
 - **Ethical AI Design:** Frameworks for transparent and accountable AI development
-- **Open-Source Contributions:** Academic code and frameworks shared with the research community
+- **Enterprise Training:** Integrated learning programs for enterprise teams and partners

 ---